|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 What will I study?

 Year 1 will introduce you to key theories in media, music and sound.
-You will explore and investigate the relationships between media, music and society, and actively engage with media production and sound design.
-You will develop an in-depth understanding of the social production of music and its place within culture, investigating the impact of new technologies on the creation of new creative outlets for music and sound design.
+You will explore and investigate the relationships between media, music and society and actively engage with media production, studio composition, music composition and sound design.
+You will develop an in-depth understanding of the social production of music and its place within culture, investigating the impact of new technologies on the creation of new creative outlets for studio compositionand sound design.

-Equipped with considerable expertise in media, music and sound, in Year 3 you can undertake further advanced research of your own choice on a dissertation module, whereby you can specialise your skills and develop a portfolio of work for the career path that you wish to pursue.
+Equipped with considerable expertise in media, music and sound, in Year 3 you can undertake further advanced research of your own choice on a dissertation module, whereby you can specialise your skills in an area of personal interest and develop a portfolio of work for the career path that you wish to pursue.
+In addition, you will focus on employability and graduate destinations in a dedicated Employment Strategies in the Creative Industries module.
+Once again, the choice of optional modules enables you to select a route that places more emphasis on either media or music.

 How will I study?